-Type of Development Parking Standard Residential Dwellings 1 active EV charge point per dwelling.
+Type of Development Charging Infrastructure Standard Residential Dwellings For every dwelling with allocated car parking, at least one parking space shall be provided with an active EV charge point.
 Residential apartment buildings with more than 10 associated parking spaces.
-1 active EV charge point per dwelling, plus passive charging provision for all remaining parking spaces.
+For every dwelling with allocated car parking, at least one parking space shall be provided with an active EV charge point plus passive charging provision for all remaining parking spaces.
 Non-residential buildings, residential institutions, secure residential institutions and hotels with more than 10 parking spaces.
-10% of spaces to have access to an electric vehicle charge point (Active Provision), with at least 1 active charge point, and a further 10% to have passive provision.
+10% of spaces to have access to an electric vehicle charge point (Active Provision) and a further 10% to have passive charging provision.

-- 4.5 Active provision for electric vehicles includes a socket or equivalent connected to the electrical supply system that vehicle owners can use to recharge their vehicles. - 4.6 Passive provision for electric vehicles includes the network cable routes and power supply necessary so that a future date a socket or equivalent can be added easily to allow vehicle owners to recharge their vehicles. - 4.7 To ensure that all new developments are equipped with the infrastructure required by the growing number of electric vehicles and the Council's aspirations for future electric vehicle ownership, all developments will be expected to provide charging points at a percentage of the full standard.
+- 4.5 Active provision for electric vehicles includes a socket or equivalent connected to the electrical supply system that vehicle owners can use to recharge their vehicles. - 4.6 Passive provision for electric vehicles includes the network cable routes and power supply necessary so that a future date a socket or equivalent can be added easily to allow vehicle owners to recharge their vehicles. - 4.7 Designated bays for electric vehicle charging will typically be counted as part of the parking standard and not in addition to it.
+Where appropriate, details of how electric vehicle charging bays will be allocated and managed should be included within Transport Assessments or Travel Plans.